 Vaccines Have the Power to Protect

-Parents Have the Power to Become
+You Have The Power to Become Your

-Champions For Health
+Child’s Champion For Health

 Questions To Ask Your Child’s Health Care Provider

-You are responsible for your children’s health and well-being.
-You are their greatest superhero and Champion for Health.
+As a parent or caregiver, you have the power to ensure your children's health and well-being.
+You are their ultimate Champion for Health.

-- Are vaccines safe?
+- How are vaccines safe?

 - What is in my baby’s/child’s vaccines?